edouardpineau/edouardpineau.github.io/index.md

 #### [Variational Recurrent Neural Networks for Graph Classification](https://rlgm.github.io/papers/9.pdf)

 **Short abstract**: graph can be seen as sequences of nodes.
-With node ordering methods and sequence modeling tools, we can greedily learn representation of graphs for classification.
+With node ordering methods and recurrent neural networks (i.e. neural networks made for sequence modeling), we can greedily learn representation of graphs for classification.

 ---